 In the spring of 2011, the Baptist Center for Theology of New Orleans Baptist Theological Seminary, directed by Dr. Steve Lemke, became involved in providing technology and editorial support to revive the blog.
 Many of the original creators of the blog continued to be involved in and make contributions to SBCT, and other like-minded Baptists were recruited to form an editorial board of contributing editors who guided the content of the blog.

 In July of 2012, the ownership and editorial leadership of SBCToday was acquired by Truett-McConnell College in Cleveland, Ga.
-Dr Emir Caner, president of TMC, is the blog’s publisher.
-Norm Miller, TMC’s director of communication and marketing, is editor/moderator.
-Tim Chapman, webmaster for TMC, provides technical support and serves also as a moderator.
-Truett-McConnell looks forward to continuing SBCToday’s relationship with its various constituencies.
+Dr Emir Caner, president of TMC, became the blog’s publisher.
+Norm Miller, TMC’s director of communication and marketing, became the blog’s the editor/moderator.